-The ultimate beneficiaries of the new program will be local audiences, who will be among the first to see important new works in the performing arts premiered in their communities.
+The ultimate beneficiaries of the new program are local audiences, who are among the first to see important new works in the performing arts premiered in their communities.

 The Hewlett 50 Arts Commissions align with our longstanding commitment to providing Bay Area audiences with access to world class performing arts, and it is our hope that the works created will go on to inspire, engage and challenge audiences across the country and around the world in years to come.

-Ten commissions will be awarded annually in each of five performing arts disciplines from 2017– 2021.
-The recipients of the first two rounds of awards, in music composition and theater, musical theater, and spoken word, have been announced.
+Ten commissions are being awarded annually in each of five performing arts disciplines from 2017–2022.
+The recipients of the first four rounds of awards, in music composition, theater, musical theater, and spoken word, dance and movement-based performance, and folk and traditional arts have been announced.

-Eligible nonprofit organizations must be based in one of the eleven Bay Area counties (Alameda, Contra Costa, Marin, Monterey, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, or Sonoma).
-Applicants do not need to be arts-focused organizations, and we encourage organizations working on diverse issues to consider submitting a letter of inquiry (LOI).
-We also encourage organizations that serve disadvantaged or historically marginalized communities to submit an LOI.
+Eligible 501(c)(3) public charities must be based in one of the 11 Bay Area counties (Alameda, Contra Costa, Marin, Monterey, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, or Sonoma).
+Applicants do not need to be arts-focused organizations, and we encourage organizations working on diverse issues to consider submitting an application.
+We also encourage organizations that serve disadvantaged or historically marginalized communities to apply.
 Successful proposals will represent an authentic collaboration between organization and artists.
-Artists will receive tw0-thirds of the Hewlett Foundation grant as their commissioning fee.
+Lead artists will receive a minimum of $50,000 from the Hewlett Foundation award as their commissioning fee.

 Applying for a grant

-There is a two-step process to apply.
-First, organizations submit a short LOI identifying the artist they propose commissioning and describing the proposed project.
-The most competitive applicants will be asked to complete an in-depth proposal for their project, and Hewlett Foundation staff will make the final decision about winners of the awards.
+501(c)(3) public charities based in the San Francisco Bay Area submit an application identifying the artist they propose commissioning and describing the proposed project.
+The most competitive applicants will be identified by an anonymous panel of outside experts, and Hewlett Foundation staff will make the final decision about the recipients of the awards.